IBM/dbb-git-migration-modeler/README.md

 Also, the *Repository Paths Mapping* file is required.
 Although not mandatory, the `Applications Mapping` YAML file should be used to identify applications based on naming conventions.

-**Optional configuration parameters of the script**
+Optional configuration parameters of the script:

-The *types* and the *Configurations Types* files can be specified to generate correct build properties.
+* The *types* and the *Configurations Types* files can be specified to generate correct build properties.
 Typically, these information can be extracted from the SCM solution using reports, and can be manually tailored if necessary.

-The use of the DBB Scanner, to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled by passing the `-s/--scanDatasetMembers` flag.
+* The use of the DBB Scanner, to automatically identify the language of a file (Cobol, PLI, etc.), is disabled by default, and must be enabled by passing the `-s/--scanDatasetMembers` flag.
 When enabled, each file is scanned to identify its language and file type, and these criteria are used first, to identify which *repository path* the file should be assigned to.
 When disabled, types and low-level qualifiers of the containing dataset are used, in this order.